USGS-WiM/onrr-ator/README.md

 ###2.
 Generate a new app instance for development

 Create a new directory for generator code development.
-Something like "generator-wim-dev" is recommended.
+Something like "onrr-ator-dev" is recommended.
 You only need to do this the first time.
 You can always generate an app there later which will overwrite older code.

-in your generator dev directory, run the yeoman command with the alias for the wim generator
+in your generator dev directory, run the yeoman command with the alias for the onrr generator
 ```bash
 yo wim
 ```